k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 - This is an optional table that enables to **override** the default classification of the **special parameters** or **categorical** fields in the AI training process:

   - **Special parameters** are **text** fields with **high cardinality** (above the default threshold set in training execution params).
 For these fields, the data generation generates values that do not come directly from the original data. **The generated values do not have to be real, just look realistic**.

-  - **Categorical** data is a type of data that is used to group information with a low cardinality.
+  - **Categorical** data is a type of data that is used for grouping information with a low cardinality.
 The synthetic data keeps the source values for these fields.
 An example for categorical data is **gender**.